 The first few weeks of a new semester are always the busiest.
 Students are still registering, paying fees, adding and dropping classes and buying parking permits.
 Find alternate transportation the first few weeks, i.e., walk, carpool with friends, take the bus, or ride a bicycle.
 Still have questions?
-Please contact
+Please contact:

 College Safety & Police:

-Moreno Valley College - (951) 571-6190
+Moreno Valley College - (951) 571-6190 www.mvc.edu/parking - (Located Parkside Complex 1)

-(Located inside the Warehouse)